SDFIdk/skraafoto_tile_public/README.md

 # cogtiler 🍸
-`cogtiler` acts as a proxying tile server whixh exposes tiles from jpeg compressed Cloud Optimized GeoTIFFs using as few server resources as possible.
+`cogtiler` acts as a proxying tile server which exposes tiles from jpeg compressed Cloud Optimized GeoTIFFs using as few server resources as possible.

 For tiles completely filled with image data `cogtiler` doesn't even decompress the jpeg but passes the fetched bytes untouched on to the client.